 Morphia invented by the West, are far more addictive and deadlier than the

-If the In-Direct Death Toll caused by these addictive drugs, such as the drug caused devastating social destruction, extreme poverty, economic disasters, crimes, hunger, sickness etc., is to be included, then the Actual Total Death Toll caused by these destructive drugs, directly and in-directly, could be 100 Millions Chinese death over the course of 150 miserable years.
+If the In-Direct Death Toll of the numerous who died prematurely caused by Western destructive drugs, such as the drug related devastating social destruction, extreme poverty, economic disasters, crimes, hunger, sickness etc., is to be included, then the conservative Total Death Toll caused by the Western destructive drugs, directly and in-directly, could be at least 100 Millions Chinese death over the course of 150 miserable years.

 150-years means at least 7 generations, i.e. your great-grandparents , grandparents , parents , yourself , brothers and sisters , sons and daughters , grandsons and grandaughters , great-grandsons and great-grandaughters , all could be drug addicts and killed.